Pope Francis Has Died At Age 88 After A Stroke, Coma And 'Irreversible Cardiovascular Collapse' -- What Happens Next

 STORY UPDATED: check for updates below.

-Pope Francis Has Died At Age 88 -- What Happens Next
+Pope Francis Has Died At Age 88 After A Stroke, Coma And 'Irreversible Cardiovascular Collapse' -- What Happens Next

-A nine day mourning period has begun with the death of Pope Francis, who died Monday, April 21, 2025, at the age of 88, according to a statement released by the Holy See Press Office.
+A nine-day mourning period has begun with the death of Pope Francis, who died on Monday, April 21, 2025, at the age of 88, according to a statement released by the Holy See Press Office.
+The cause of death, declared by the Vatican's Directorate of Health and Hygiene, was stroke, coma and irreversible cardiovascular collapse.

 "Dearest brothers and sisters, with deep sorrow I must announce the death of our Holy Father Francis.
-At 7:35 this morning, the Bishop of Rome, Francis, returned to the house of the Father," Cardinal Kevin Ferrell, the Vatican camerlengo, said, according to the statement, which was released at 9:47 a.m.
+At 7:35 this morning, the Bishop of Rome, Francis, returned to the house of the Father," Cardinal Kevin Ferrell said in the statement, which was released at 9:47 a.m.
 CEST.

 "His entire life was dedicated to the service of the Lord and His Church.
 He taught us to live the values of the Gospel with fidelity, courage, and universal love, especially in favor of the poorest and most marginalized," the statement said.